Tier List Information

 • DPS - Units that focus on dealing damage first, but they also may help the team (or hinder the enemy) in some other ways.

-• Debuff - Units that debuff enemies and disrupt enemies battle flow manipulation via Turn Meter/Speed decrease or Crowd Debuff.
-They usually can also still do damage, but their primary role is to hinder enemies.
+• Control - Units that disrupt enemies battle flow manipulation via Turn Meter/Speed decrease or Crowd Debuff.

 • Support - Units that focus on providing buffs to allies.